Secretarybird: Food and feeding

 Unlike most birds of prey, the secretarybird is largely terrestrial, hunting its prey on foot.
 Adults hunt in pairs and sometimes as loose familial flocks, stalking through the habitat with long strides.
-Prey may consist of insects such as locusts, other grasshoppers, wasps, and beetles, but small vertebrates often form main biomass.
-Secretarybirds are known to hunt rodents, frogs, lizards, small tortoises, and birds such as warblers, larks, doves, small hornbills, and domestic chickens.
-They occasionally prey on larger mammals such as hedgehogs, mongooses, small felids, and full-grown hares.
-The importance of snakes in the diet has been exaggerated in the past, although they can be locally important and venomous species such as adders and cobras are regularly among the types of snakes preyed upon.
+Prey may consist of insects such as locusts, other grasshoppers, wasps, and beetles, as well as millipedes, spiders, scorpions, and freshwater crabs, but small vertebrates often form their main biomass.
+Secretarybirds are known to hunt rodents, frogs, lizards, small tortoises, eggs, and birds such as warblers, larks, doves, small hornbills, and domestic chickens.
+They occasionally prey on larger mammals, such as hedgehogs, mongooses, small felids such as cheetah cubs, striped polecats, young gazelles, and both young and full-grown hares.
+The importance of snakes in the diet has been exaggerated in the past, although they can be locally important, and venomous species such as adders and cobras are regularly among the types of snakes preyed upon.
 Secretarybirds do not eat carrion, though they occasionally eat dead animals killed in grass or bushfires.
-Larger herbivores are not generally hunted, although there are some reports of secretarybirds killing young gazelles and cheetah cubs.

 The birds often flush prey from tall grass by stomping on the surrounding vegetation.
 Their crest feathers may raise during a hunt, which may serve to help scare the target and provide shade for the face.
-A bird will chase after prey with the wings spread and kill by striking with swift blows of the feet.
-Only with small prey items such as wasps will the bird use its bill to pick them directly.
-There are some reports that, when capturing snakes, a secretarybird will take flight with their prey and then drop them to their death, although this has not been verified.
+A bird chases after prey with the wings spread and kills by striking with swift blows of the feet.
+Only with small prey items such as wasps does the bird use its bill to pick them directly.
+Some unverified reports indicate that when capturing snakes, a secretarybird takes flight with its prey and then drops it to its death.
 Even with larger prey, food is generally swallowed whole through the birds' considerable gape.
 Occasionally, like other raptors, they will hold down a food item with their feet while tearing it apart with their bill.